yz-create/MagicSearch/README.md

 # MagicSearch IT project 2A

 Welcome in the promised land of trading card games players!
-By following these instructions, you will access our API where we gave our blood and tears to provide you with a diversity of searching tool !
+By following these instructions, you will access our API where we gave our blood and tears to provide you with a diversity of searching tools !

 ## To access the app :
 Install all modules in requirements.txt :